Here’s a practical guide from Enterprise Singapore and our knowledge partner RSM on the nuts and bolts of setting up shop in China. It covers:

 They must be above 18 years old.

-Yes, your company can be wholly-owned by foreigners, except for some special industries, which only allow Sino-foreign enterprises.
-These include but are not limited to market investigation and medical institutions (such as hospitals and clinics).
+Yes, your company can be wholly owned by foreigners, except for some special industries, which only allow Sino-foreign enterprises.
+These include but are not limited to education and medical institutions (such as hospitals and clinics).

 You need at least one shareholder.
 It is possible to set up a WFOE with two foreign-owned corporate shareholders.

 Yes.
-The Commissioner of Commerce/Administration of Industry & Commerce needs to approve all the proposed business activities when you apply for a business licence.
+The relevant government authorities including Ministry of Commerce, State Administration for Market Regulation and State Administration of Industry & Commerce need to approve all the proposed business activities when you apply for a business licence.